*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Which is the best neighborhood to stay in Barcelona?
 And which hotel?
-To start, let’s talk about the most touristic part of Barcelona called Ciutat Vella, a tight web of streets that’s rich in museums, historical monuments, Roman and Gothic architecture.
+To start, let’s talk about the most touristic part of Barcelona.
+It’s the “old town”, called Ciutat Vella, a tight web of streets that’s rich in museums, historical monuments, Roman and Gothic architecture.
 The names of neighborhoods in Ciutat Vella overlap and can be confusing.
 This includes the Gothic Quarter, El Raval, Born (which is in La Ribera), Las Ramblas, and La Barceloneta.
 All are quite central except for La Barceloneta, so staying in these neighborhoods would be convenient.

 To save you time and headache, I’ve spent dozens of hours researching top hotels in Barcelona, Spain — handpicking high reviews, evaluating them, and adding my personal knowledge of their locations.
 [Click here to jump below –> see hotels sorted by price range.]
-Here’s a Barcelona Neighborhood Guide and my Hotel Picks:
+Here’s a Barcelona Neighborhood Guide and my Hotel Picks.
+But first, here’s a quick glance of hotel prices and locations:

 Graced with the presence of the majestic Palau de la Musica Catalana and the dramatic Santa María del Mar Cathedral, Born is the hip neighborhood that converts first-time visitors into repeat visitors.
 With its independent boutiques, trendy bars, and cool galleries, it exemplifies the quintessentially cool Barcelona lifestyle.
 Alas, its downfall is the gridlocked traffic of eager tourists and endless queues at the Picasso Museum.
 For exploring, check out the colorful-tiled Santa Caterina market, a food market where you can pick up some local meats and fruits, and it doesn’t get packed like La Boqueria.
 Stay here for tapas and nightlife.

 What’s nearby?
 Santa María del Mar Cathedral, Picasso Museum, Born Cultural Center, Ciutadella Park, Palau de la Música, Santa Caterina food market.
 Good: Culture, history, and nightlife all in one.
-Bad: Can be noisy at night if you want your zzz’s.
+Bad: Can be noisy at night, depending where, if you need your zzz’s.

 HOTELS IN BORN OR NEARBY:

 BLACK SWAN HOSTEL: 2 stars.
-If you’re looking for a warm welcome, the Black Swan Hostel will make you feel at home.
 Centrally located near the Arc de Triomf, this cozy and good-vibes hostel hosts paella cooking classes, club outings, movie nights, and a downright friendly atmosphere.
 Also, if you want more privacy in a shared room, your bed has a curtain!
 For its price, it’s unbeatable.
 For longer stays, take advantage of its coin-operated laundry room.
 Starting at €53 // See current prices for Black Swan Hostel

 HOTEL REC BARCELONA: 2 stars.
 This modern, clean, and bright hotel is just 100 meters from the Arc de Triomf.
 Donning a cosmopolitan vibe, travelers can indulge in a rooftop terrace with 360º views, a delicious tapas bar, seasonal pool, sun terrace, and lounge area.
 Hotel Rec Barcelona also offers special free activities like beer tasting, a cocktails masterclass, and walking tour… and it’s ADULTS ONLY!
 Starting at €84 // See current prices for Hotel Rec Barcelona